metaplex-foundation/mpl-candy-guard/README.md

 }
 ```

 The `FreezeSolPayment` guard is used to charge an amount in SOL (lamports) for the mint with a freeze period.
-The funds are transferred a freeze escrow until all NFTs are thaw, which at this point, can be transferred (unlock) to the destination account.
+The funds are transferred a freeze escrow until all NFTs are thawed, which at this point, can be transferred (unlock) to the destination account.

 **Note:** The freeze functionality must be initialized using the `initialize` route instruction before mint starts.